dedis/popstellar/be1-go/docs/README.md

 We use the Repository pattern to interact with the database.
 The current implementation uses a SQLite database.
 For testing we use [github.com/vektra/mockery](https://github.com/vektra/mockery)  to mock the database.

-##### Message definitions

-All messages are defined in the `message` package.
-Please note that the JSON-RPC definitions in the root of the repository are to be considered a source of truth since the validation library checks the messages against it.

 ##### Validation